OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 Unless elected otherwise, a Limited Liability Company (or LLC) is taxed as a partnership, and is not itself federally taxed on its profits and losses.
 Instead, its items of gain or loss are “passed through” to the LLC’s members (owners) to be claimed on their individual income tax returns.
 The character of the LLC’s profits and losses for tax purposes is also passed through to members (e.g., capital gains treatment).

 For Delaware tax purposes, a Delaware LLC that is not physically operating in the State is only required to pay the State a simple, flat-rate franchise tax of $300 per year, due annually on June 1.
 The franchise tax covers the previous calendar year’s business activity, and is due for so long as the LLC exists, regardless of its level of activity or whether it made any money.
-An LLC that is cancelled remains responsible for the full $300 franchise tax for the year in which it is cancelled, regardless of how far into the year cancellation occurs.
+An LLC that is canceled remains responsible for the full $300 franchise tax for the year in which it is canceled, regardless of how far into the year cancellation occurs.
 For more on how to cancel an LLC, please see our Delaware LLC Cancellation page.

 When it comes to Delaware LLC taxes, you’ll have four options under the U.S. Internal Revenue Code: (1) pass-through taxation as a partnership, the default treatment for LLCs, (2) C-Corp entity-level taxation, (3) S-Corp partnership-like taxation, and (4) disregarded status for tax purposes, applied to single-member LLCs.
+Learn more about the different types of Delaware LLC tax statuses to see which one is best for your business.

 When a new LLC is formed, it will be taxed as a partnership by default if it does not elect to be taxed in a different manner by filing a Form with the Internal Revenue Services.
 As the default, Partnership taxation is the most common form of Delaware LLC taxation.
 Partnership taxation does not subject the LLC to federal taxation on its income or loss.
 Instead, each member is allocated their distributive share of the LLC’s income or loss.
 Each member declares their share on their personal taxes, and pays self-employment tax at their own personal income rate, taking into account the character of the income or loss passed through to the member (owner) (e.g., capital gains taxation rate, etc.).